professor speaking with students in a classroom Research

 Research

-Leveraging the resources of the nation’s capital and the world-class facilities at GW, the Cisneros Institute brings together university scholars across disciplines to support and elevate research related to the Institute’s four priorities in Higher Education, Well-Being, Economic Equity and Access to Opportunity.
-Using a multi-dimensional lens, we recognize the uniqueness of the Latino community and the driving factors behind our biggest challenges.
-It informs and results in innovative solutions that are data-driven and culturally competent.
+Leveraging the resources of the nation’s capital and the world-class facilities at GW, the Cisneros Institute brings together university scholars across disciplines to support and elevate research related to the Institute’s priorities.
+Our multi-dimensional approach informs and results in innovative solutions that are data-driven and relevant for the communities we study.

 Current Projects